-The study area is heavily urban and has many contaminated sites located in the vicinity, both in New Jersey and New York.
-These sites are primarily located on land and outside of the NYNJHDCI project boundary except for a portion of one Federal and State (New Jersey) listed Superfund site identified as the Diamond Alkali, Newark Bay Operable Unit located in New Jersey.
-The District will continue to coordinate with the USEPA and NJDEP in order to not interfere with ongoing investigation and remediation efforts occurring in the Newark Bay Study Area.
+New York and New Jersey Harbor Deepening Channel Improvements Final Integrated Feasibility Report and Environmental Assessment The District will continue to coordinate with the USEPA and NJDEP as necessary in order to not interfere with ongoing investigation and remediation efforts occurring in the Newark Bay Study Area.
 It is not anticipated that any other federal or state listed contaminated site will affect or be affected by the project.

-The current schedule for the NYNJHDCI project estimates completion of the Final FR/EA by January 2022 with a signed Chief's Report by May 2022, following State and Agency review.
+The schedule for the NYNJHDCI project estimates a signed Chief's Report by May 2022, following State and Agency review.
 The Preconstruction Engineering and Design phase is not anticipated to begin until after the signing of the Chief's Report with construction estimated to begin in approximately 2025.
-The remedial investigation activities for the Diamond Alkali, Newark Bay Operable Unit listed on the USEPA website are currently estimated to be completed, with a record of decision, by November 2022.
-Schedules are subject to change based on a variety of field and project advancement conditions and therefore, information regarding any future remedial action plans for the responsible parties to remediate the Diamond Alkali Newark Bay Operable Unit will be coordinated with the USEPA and NJDEP as well as further future coordination with the USEPA and NJDEP to ensure complimentary actions commence with the improvement of the Port navigation channels without interfering with remedial action activities.
+The Final Remedial Investigation Report for the Diamond Alkali, Newark Bay Operable Unit is currently estimated to be completed in early 2022, with a record of decision estimated by the end of 2024.
+Schedules are subject to change based on a variety of field and project advancement conditions and therefore, information regarding any future remedial action plans for the responsible parties to remediate the Diamond Alkali Newark Bay Operable Unit will be coordinated with the USEPA and NJDEP as necessary, as well as further future coordination with the USEPA and NJDEP as necessary to ensure complimentary actions commence with the improvement of the Port navigation channels without interfering with remedial action activities.